Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architectures for Photonic Resource-State Generation

 \subsubsection{RUS scheme}

 The last approach that we introduce involves using RUS gates to entangle a small group of caterpillar sources.
-There are various ways to construct the resource state using interacting emitters \cite{russo2018photonic, russo2019generation, li2022photonic, takou2024optimization}.
+There are various ways to construct the resource state using interacting emitters \cite{russo2018photonic, russo2019generation, li2022photonic, takou2024optimization,barrett2005efficient}.
 Here we propose a scheme aimed primarily at minimizing the optical depth for the generated resource state.
 This is achieved by first creating all the necessary entanglement links between the sources and only emitting the photonic state once this first step is successful.
-The entanglement between the sources is directly transferred to the photons generated in this second stage.
-In that case, photon loss occurs only due to the source itself and a single active switch is needed to release the photon from the RUS module (Figure \ref{fig:sourcetypes}d).
+In this way, the probability of losing a photon in the resource state is only impacted by the efficiency of the source and the transmission of a single active switch (Figure \ref{fig:sourcetypes}d).
+This active switch is necessary to switch between the RUS entangling stage and the emission stage.
+Losses due to the entangling optics for the RUS gate only impact generation efficiency rather than the final resource state.

+We apply CZ gates between the emitters using the RUS module described in Section~\ref{subsubsec:RUSmodule}: each emitter sends a photon to a linear-optical interferometer, which implements a probabilistic rotated type-II fusion operation; if the fusion fails, we repeat the gate attempt, until we observe one of the correct detection patterns.
+Once the entanglement is built between the sources, it is directly transferred to the photons generated in the second stage (see Appendix~\ref{sec:graph-prelim} for details).